jsntn/veracrypt-launcher/README.md

               Note:
               1) Will use the built-in TrueCrypt program if 'truecrypt' is inputted
-              2) Will use the built-in VeraCrypt program if omitted volume=xxx.NTFS.VC  # The VeraCrypt Volume name password=test  # The password for the VeraCrypt Volume.
+              2) Will use the built-in VeraCrypt program if omitted drive=T  # The Drive for the VeraCrypt Volume.
+Assign the Drive Letter automatically if omitted volume=xxx.NTFS.VC  # The VeraCrypt Volume name password=test  # The password for the VeraCrypt Volume.
 Input the password manually if omitted
   ```